ARPAHLS/web3-asp/README.md

 </p>

 ### Manual Scanning
-1. Click the H3 Aspis icon in your toolbar
+1. Click the Web3 ASP icon in your toolbar
 2. Go to the "Scan" tab
 3. Paste any Ethereum/Base/Polygon address
 4. Click "Analyze" to see detailed security report

 ### Viewing History
-1. Click the H3 Aspis icon in your toolbar
+1. Click the Web3 ASP icon in your toolbar
 2. Go to the "History" tab
 3. Use time filters (all, today, week, month) to browse past scans
 4. Use filter pills (threats, warnings, safe, info) to filter by status